Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Experiments

 \section{Experiments}

-We use a set of real-life problems provided by an industrial partner who owns Earth observation satellites.
-As explained in Section \ref{sec:problem_representation}, problems are given in the form of a discrete-time graph.
+We use a set of real-life non-public problems consisting of 100 to 1500 candidate acquisitions to be scheduled over a single orbit.
+From those, there's room for only about 50 of them to be selected for execution, yielding a largely over-subscribed problem for every orbit.
+As explained in Section \ref{sec:problem_representation}, problems are given in the form of discrete graphs.
 The simulator uses this graph to compute and maintain the continuous-time graph.
 To provide intuition on the difficulty of the problem, Table \ref{tab:problem_sizes} shows some statistics on a few test problems and their representation as graphs.

-We compare our DRL approach to two solutions currently being used for operating such satellites.
+We compare our DRL approach, Wheatley, to two solutions currently being used for operating such satellites.

-\paragraph{Greedy algorithm:} It is the algorithm that is currently used for real-world operations.
-It greedily selects acquisitions to add to the schedule based on the utility, and inserts them in the plan if possible.
+\paragraph{Greedy algorithm} It is the algorithm currently used for real-world operations.
+It greedily selects acquisitions to add to the schedule based on their utility, and inserts them in the plan if possible.
 Previously selected tasks may be slightly postponed, but never canceled.

-\paragraph{RAMP:} \cite{RAMP} It is an implementation of a Dijkstra search algorithm in the discrete graph.
+\paragraph{RAMP} \cite{RAMP}: It is an implementation of a Dijkstra search algorithm in the discrete graph.
 Although based on an admissible algorithm (Dijkstra), RAMP is not guaranteed to find the absolute optimal schedule.
-This is due to the exclusion links between nodes of the discrete graph that represents the same task started at different times.
+This is due to the exclusion links between nodes of the discrete graph that represent different start dates of the same task.
 Nevertheless, RAMP constantly provides the best known schedules on real problems.
 Unfortunately, its complexity prevents using it for real-time operations.
 Therefore, it is used as a reference in these simulation results.